Hollyw00d/auth-with-node-react-json-web-tokens/README.md

 - This is the start of a Node.js login app that reads and writes data to a MySQL DB and it currently uses:
   - The [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken) npm package for authentication
-  - It doesn't use React now but that will be added in the future
+  - It also uses React

 ## Node.js Setup